AckerlyXu/heima/articles/backup/backup-azure-microsoft-azure-backup-classic.md

 6. A message confirms that the vault has been successfully created and it will be listed in the Recovery Services page as Active.
     ![List of backup vaults](./media/backup-azure-microsoft-azure-backup/backup_vaultslist.png)

-   > [AZURE.IMPORTANT]
+   > [!IMPORTANT]
    > Make sure that the appropriate storage redundancy option is chosen right after the vault has been created.
-Read more about [geo-redundant](/documentation/articles/storage-redundancy/#geo-redundant-storage/) and [locally redundant](/documentation/articles/storage-redundancy/#locally-redundant-storage/) options in this [overview](/documentation/articles/storage-redundancy/).
+Read more about [geo-redundant](../storage/storage-redundancy.md#geo-redundant-storage) and [locally redundant](../storage/storage-redundancy.md#locally-redundant-storage) options in this [overview](../storage/storage-redundancy.md).
    >
    >